 3

-Preparation: Rinse and dry all produces.
+Prepare the vegetables: Rinse and dry all produces.
 Peel the carrots.
 Cut the carrot and cucumber in julienne (the shape of a match about 5 cm long).
-Cut the romaine in 3 cm thick slices.
 Roughly chop the mint.
-Finely slice the thai chili.
+Finely slice the red hot pepper.

 4

-Cook the vermicelli: When the water is boiling, add the vermicelli and cook for 4 minutes.
+Cook the vermicelli: When the water is boiling, add the vermicelli and cook for 2 to 4 minutes.

 5